weilai1221/3DGS_Rendering_Implement/README.md

 ```

-trace preprocessCUDA
+- trace forward.cu.preprocessCUDA
-1.
-// Initialize radius and touched tiles to 0.
+1. Initialize radius and touched tiles to 0.
 If this isn't changed, this Gaussian will not be processed further.

-2.
-// Perform near culling, quit if outside.
+2. Perform near culling, quit if outside.

-3.
-// Transform point by projecting
+3. Transform point by projecting

-4.
-// If 3D covariance matrix is precomputed, use it, otherwise compute from scaling and rotation parameters.
+4. If 3D covariance matrix is precomputed, use it, otherwise compute from scaling and rotation parameters.

-5.
-// Compute 2D screen-space covariance matrix
+5. Compute 2D screen-space covariance matrix

-6.
-// Invert covariance (EWA algorithm)
+6. Invert covariance (EWA algorithm)

-7.
-// Compute extent in screen space (by finding eigenvalues of
-// 2D covariance matrix).
-Use extent to compute a bounding rectangle
-// of screen-space tiles that this Gaussian overlaps with.
-Quit if
-// rectangle covers 0 tiles.
+7. Compute extent in screen space (by finding eigenvalues of2D covariance matrix).
+Use extent to compute a bounding rectangle of screen-space tiles that this Gaussian overlaps with.
+Quit if rectangle covers 0 tiles.

-8.
-// If colors have been precomputed, use them, otherwise convert
-// spherical harmonics coefficients to RGB color.
+8. If colors have been precomputed, use them, otherwise convert spherical harmonics coefficients to RGB color.

-9.
-// Store some useful helper data for the next steps.
+9. Store some useful helper data for the next steps.

-10.
-// Inverse 2D covariance and opacity neatly pack into one float4
+10. Inverse 2D covariance and opacity neatly pack into one float4